Google unveils Pixel 4 and Pixel 4 XL with gesture recognition and dual rear cameras

 Motion Sense

-On its face, Motion Sense might seem like an incremental improvement over LG’s Air Motion and similar tech in that it’s able to recognize gestures to skip songs, snooze alarms, and silence phone calsl.
-But Motion Sense can novelly recognize when someone reaches toward the Pixel 4 or Pixel 4 XL and switch on the screen autonomously, and it can detect when someone’s looking at it directly.
-Plus, its “skip song” action is compatible from day one with over 23 media apps, including Amazon Music, Apple Music, Google Play Music, Pandora, Shazam, Spotify, SiriusXM, and Deezer.
+On its face, Motion Sense might seem like an incremental improvement over LG’s Air Motion — and similar in that it’s able to recognize gestures to skip songs, snooze alarms, and silence phone call.
+But Motion Sense can novelly recognize when someone reaches toward the Pixel 4 or Pixel 4 XL and switch on the screen autonomously, and it can detect when someone is looking at it directly.
+Plus, its “skip song” action is compatible with over 23 media apps out of the box, including Amazon Music, Apple Music, Google Play Music, Pandora, Shazam, Spotify, SiriusXM, and Deezer.

 Google teamed up with The Pokémon Company to create Pokémon Wave Hello, a promotion for the upcoming Pokémon Sword and Shield that serves as an introduction to Motion Sense’s basic gestures.
-Swiping a finger above the Pixel 4’s or Pixel 4 XL’s screen prompts a reaction from one of five selectable Pokémon, while an upward swipe reveals a Pokédex-like dashboard with each’s height, weight, type, and ability stats.
+Swiping a finger above the Pixel 4’s or Pixel 4 XL’s screen prompts a reaction from one of five selectable Pokémon, while an upward swipe reveals a Pokédex-like dashboard with each one’s height, weight, type, and ability stats.

-One thing to note is that Motion Sense isn’t supported in every region and country where the Pixel 4 series will ship.
+One thing to note is that Motion Sense isn’t supported in every region and country the Pixel 4 series will ship to.
 That’s because Google has to certify Soli sensors with regulatory authorities in order to legally transmit at the required frequencies.
-At launch, Motion Sense works in over 50 regions including the U.S., Canada, France, Germany, Italy, Denmark, the Netherlands, Spain, Sweden, the U.K., and the United Arab Emirates, but absent from the list are Japan, Mexico, India, and New Zealand.
+At launch, Motion Sense works in over 50 regions, including the U.S., Canada, France, Germany, Italy, Denmark, the Netherlands, Spain, Sweden, the U.K., and the United Arab Emirates, but absent from the list are Japan, Mexico, India, and New Zealand.

 Facial recognition

 The Pixel 4 and Pixel 4 XL are the first in the Pixel series to ship with Google’s new and improved facial recognition feature, which can authenticate faces from any portrait or landscape angle.
-There’s a brief calibration step that involves making a rolling motion with your head as the phones’ sensors learn your face’s geometry, but once that’s finished, unlocking the phones takes no more than a glance in the front-facing sensors’ direction.
+There’s a brief calibration step that involves making a rolling motion with your head as the phones’ sensors learn your facial geometry, but once that’s finished, unlocking the phones takes no more than a glance in the front-facing sensors’ direction.

-The Pixel 4 series’ facial recognition flavor supports app sign-in as well as payments, much like Apple’s Face ID.
+The Pixel 4 series’ facial recognition flavor supports app sign-in, as well as payments, much like Apple’s Face ID.
 Google Play Store transactions can be authorized with a quick face scan, as well as in-app and web purchases through Google Pay.
 But that’s at your own risk — Google notes that the tech could be fooled by someone who looks a lot like the phone’s owner (e.g., an identical sibling).

 Cameras